-- Patients often see their doctor/nurse in clinic during radiation treatments.
+- Patients often see their doctor/nurse in clinic once a week.
 If scheduled, this appointment will be on your weekly treatment schedule. - On your last day of treatment, the radiation therapists will talk with you about your follow-up care.